StoyanTan/sample-dataservice/README.md

 ![image](/arch_diagram.png)

-Right now the service definition is allowing for two REST calls, one that is fetching all the data (pagination is implemented on service level, but not in the Angular component) and one which is filtering the data according to a filter criteria.
+The service definition contains three REST calls, one of them is compound, meaning that it queries the DB twice and merges the results:

+1) The first is clustering all the incident data by city and returns city and count as key-value pairs.

+2) The second is returning all records for a selected city, setting it as a parameter in the filter structure.
+Pagination is implemented on the server-side.

+3) The third returns detailed data for a single record by ID

-The filter object itself is generic, which means that it could take any value from the event handlers in the frontend and return a filtered result set.
-The initial idea is to filter by city once the incidents are clustered in the frontend and drawn as a d3-diagram.
+The filter object itself is generic, which means that it could take different values from the event handlers in the frontend and return a filtered result set.
+In the current state it is set to filter by city when the incidents are clustered in the frontend and a city is selected and by ID when a concrete table row is clicked.

 # Data mappings